Advanced Tutorial

 2. Train the Model

 After generating image-coordinates pairs for each flattened tomogram, train the model from the trainset.
 It's recommended to use at least 8 slices for training.
-To save time, you can set epoch
+To save time, set epoch

 (in the Advanced